June inflation rose 9.1%, reached new 40-year high

 The ongoing price increases underscore the brutal impact that inflation has inflicted on many families, with the costs of necessities, in particular, rising much faster than average incomes.
 Lower-income and Black and Hispanic Americans have been hit especially hard, because a disproportionate share of their income goes toward such essentials as housing, transportation and food.

 Some economists have held out hope that inflation might be reaching or nearing a short-term peak.
-Gas prices, for example, have fallen from the eye-watering $5 a gallon reached in mid-June to an average of $4.66 nationwide as of Tuesday — still far higher than a year ago but a drop that could help slow inflation for July and possibly August.
+Gas prices, for example, have fallen from the eye-watering $5 a gallon reached in mid-June to an average of $4.66 nationwide as of Tuesday ($4.67 in West Virginia)— still far higher than a year ago but a drop that could help slow inflation for July and possibly August.

 In addition, shipping costs and commodity prices have begun to fall.
 Pay increases have slowed.
 And surveys show that Americans’ expectations for inflation over the long run have eased — a trend that often points to more moderate price increases over time.